FAQs – Duties and Taxes

 - Online with major credit cards, debit cards, Interac and PayPal.
 DHL will send you a notification via SMS or email with a link to pay your duties and taxes.
 DHL recommends this method as it’s the quickest and easiest way to pay duties and taxes.

-- Collect the package at your local service center and pay the brokerage invoice at the service center by credit card, Interac or cash.
+- Collect the package at your local service center and pay the brokerage invoice at the service center by credit card or Interac.

 What is a brokerage invoice? |